-The Bachelor of Arts in Digital Journalism is a pre-professional program that provides students with both a solid foundation in journalism fundamentals and mastery in delivering news and information using multiple media and platforms.
-The course of study includes the theory and methods of gathering information, and reporting and writing for specialized audiences.
-The program also introduces students to the professional responsibilities faced by journalists and news organizations through in-depth study of the ethical and legal ramifications of news gathering and dissemination.
-Throughout their course of study, students will report, write and produce news stories that will contribute to a professional employment portfolio.
+The Bachelor of Arts in Digital Journalism is a pre-professional undergraduate degree in journalism program that provides students with both a solid foundation in journalism fundamentals and mastery in delivering news and information using multiple media and platforms.
+The digital journalism courses of study include the theory and methods of gathering information, and reporting and writing for specialized audiences.
+The journalism bachelor’s degree online program also introduces students to the professional responsibilities faced by journalists and news organizations through in-depth study of the ethical and legal ramifications of news gathering and dissemination.
+Throughout their course of study, students will report, write, and produce news stories that will contribute to a professional employment portfolio.
 Students are expected to have access to a high-speed Internet connection on a laptop or desktop computer, as well as an Internet-enabled mobile device such as a tablet computer or smart phone.
-Program graduates will be prepared to embark on varied journalism career paths at print, broadcast and online news outlets, or to work as journalism entrepreneurs.
+Bachelor of Arts in Journalism graduates will be prepared to embark on varied journalism career paths at print, broadcast, and online news outlets, or to work as journalism entrepreneurs.

 Program Learning Outcomes